hande-qmc/hande/documentation/manual/input/systems/generic.rst

 ``sym``
     type: integer.

-    Required.
+    Optional.

     Set the symmetry of the system.
 This is the index of a specific irreducible representation from the FCIDUMP file; see the output produced by creating a system for possible values.
-The symmetry can be left unspecified by setting it to zero, in which case the symmetry used is that of a determinant selected using the Aufbau principle.
+If not specified (and no reference determinant supplied for a calculation) the symmetry used is that of a determinant selected using the Aufbau principle.
 ``Lz``
     type: boolean.